JoelCupeles/Horiseon-Project/README.md

 This project is licensed under the MIT License.

 # Features
-Improved accessibility standards
+1. Improved accessibility standards
-Optimized site for search engines
+2. Optimized site for search engines
-Accessible to users with disabilities using assistive technologies